mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

     Test and Evaluate Prototype; and Improve: Redesign as Needed -->

 While the value of design thinking stages for educators planning sessions seems clear, and elements of this framework are included in early literature to help adoption of new computing curriculum in UK [@csizmadia_computational_2015],  there is little research exploring how the stages could be used by learners to scaffold their own design process when engaging in making digital products.
 Resnick and Brennan [@mouza_imagining_2013] focus on the affordances of tools and communities to support all aspects of students work on design stages without suggesting any processes from a teacher of student perspective.
 One exception is the work of Zainal et al [@zainal_review_2021], using the Stanford dschool design thinking framework [@dam_5_2024] to structure the work on students in undertaking IoT project work.
-The authours, note the lack of research investigating the  potential of this approach and call for more work to be done in this area.
+The authors, note the lack of research investigating the  potential of this approach and call for more work to be done in this area.
 ADD TO THE PROBLEMS STATEMENT.

 <!-- Elements of this framework are included in early literature to help adoption of new computing curriculum in UK [@csizmadia_computational_2015].
 However little guidance is provide and not stream really followed up unlike the focus on computational thinking [@sentance_teachers_2015] -->